GovReady/continuous-ato-kit/TryIt.md

 ![GovReady-Q Review Page](docs/govready-q-review.png)

 Go back, then click “SSP Preview” at the bottom of the page.
-Scroll down to `CM-6: Configuration Settings`.
+Scroll down to `RA-5: Vulnerability Scanning`.
 You will see that:

 * The hostname of the build container was collected during the build and appears in the System Security Plan.